Ligature (writing): Æ and Œ

 In modern English orthography, Æ is not considered an independent letter but a spelling variant, for example: "encyclopædia" versus "encyclopaedia" or "encyclopedia".
 In this use, Æ comes from Medieval Latin, where it was an optional ligature in some specific words that had been transliterated and borrowed from Ancient Greek, for example, "Æneas".
-It is still found as a variant in English and French words descended or borrowed from Medieval Latin, but the trend has recently been towards printing the A and E separately.
+It is still found as a variant in English and French words descended or borrowed from Medieval Latin, but the trend has recently been toward printing the A and E separately.

 Similarly, Œ and œ, while normally printed as ligatures in French, are replaced by component letters if technical restrictions require it.

-Umlaut

-In German orthography, the umlauted vowels ä, ö, and ü historically arose from ae, oe, ue ligatures (strictly, from these vowels with a small letter e written as a diacritic, for example aͤ, oͤ, uͤ).
-It is common practice to replace them with ae, oe, ue digraphs when the diacritics are unavailable, for example in electronic conversation.
-Phone books treat umlauted vowels as equivalent to the relevant digraph (so that a name Müller will appear at the same place as if it were spelled Mueller; German surnames have a strongly fixed orthography, either a name is spelled with ü or with ue); however, the alphabetic order used in other books treats them as equivalent to the simple letters a, o and u.
-The convention in Scandinavian languages and Finnish is different: there the umlaut vowels are treated as independent letters with positions at the end of the alphabet.